 Photo by siriwat sriphojaroen/Shutterstock

-Japan's remote mountains and hiking trails are the ideal refuge from the summer heat.
-With hundreds of mountains to explore, including the famous Japan Alps, climbers can take on a new challenge each week.
-Summer is also the only time climbers can tackle Mount Fuji, Japan's tallest peak, which is open from July to early September.
+Japan's remote mountains and hiking trails provide a perfect escape from the summer heat.
+With hundreds of peaks to explore, including the renowned Japan Alps, there’s always a new challenge.
+Summer is also the only time climbers can summit Mount Fuji, Japan's highest peak, which is accessible from July to early September.

 Make a Wish During the Star Festival (Tanabata)